dvsekhvalnov/jose-jwt/README.md

 #### Decoding json serialized encrypted content

 `JweToken Jose.JWE.Decrypt(token, key)` - can be used to decrypt JSON serialized token.

+See [Verifying and Decoding Tokens](#verifying-and-decoding-tokens) section for information about different key types usage.

-It returns object of type `JweToken` with following properties:
+The function returns object of type `JweToken` with following properties:
 * `PlaintextBytes` - byte array with decrypted content, only when decryption successfully performed
 * `Plaintext` - decrypted content as string, only when decryption successfully performed
 * `Recipient` - effective recipient that was used to decrypt token, only when decryption was successfully performed
 * `Aad` - additional authentication data
 * `Iv` - initialization vector
 * `Ciphertext` - ciphertext (encrypted content)
 * `AuthTag` - authenication tag
 * `UnprotectedHeader` - shared unprotected headers (key-value pairs)
 * `ProtectedHeaderBytes` - shared signature protected headers, binary blob
 * `Recipients` - list of `JweRecipient` objects as specified in token

 `JweRecipient` object supports following properties:
-* `Alg` -
+* `Alg` - Key encryption algorithm
-* `Header` -
+* `Header` - Per recipient set of headers
-* `JoseHeader` - effective headers for given recipient, calculated we union of shared headers and per-recipient headers, only when decryption successfully performed or `Jose.JWE.Header` was called.
+* `JoseHeader` - effective headers for given recipient, calculated as union of shared headers and per-recipient headers, only when decryption successfully performed via `Jose.JWE.Decrypt()` or `Jose.JWE.Headers()` was called.

 ``` cs